lizardman301/Lizard-bot-rsf/README.md

 `!botrole`
 Returns the role that allows access to the administrator commands.

+`!challonge <subcommand> <bracket url>`
+Uses Challonge's API to pull data into Discord

+##### Subcommands
+**Subcommands are still actively being implemented**

+ * checkin
+	 * Checks the given bracket for users that are not checked in and users whose Challonge names are not in the server

 `!coin-flip`
 A coin is flipped and the result is returned.
 Either heads or tails.

 `!edit [channel(s)] <setting> <value>`
+There are multiple settings that can be edited to allow customization.

 If multiple channels are listed, the setting will be updated to the same value across all listed channels.
-There are multiple settings that can be edited to allow customization.

 ##### Server-wide
  * botrole